sagar-1m/JS-Marathon/README.md

 - `26_Polyfill.js` - Creating polyfills for native JavaScript methods
 - `27_PromisePolyfill.js` - Building a custom Promise implementation from scratch

+### Advanced JavaScript Concepts (Continued)

+- `28_FirstClassFunction.js` - Understanding functions as first-class citizens in JavaScript
+- `29_ArgumentObject.js` - Working with the arguments object in JavaScript functions
+- `30_Debouncing.js` - Implementing debouncing pattern to optimize event handling
+- `31_Throttling.js` - Using throttling to control the execution rate of functions

 ### Coming Soon

 - DOM Manipulation